DilpreetS0hi/Team-02-COMP-2930/README.md

 # Team-02-COMP-2930
-# NoFoodWasatge
+# NoFoodWastage

-NoFoodWasatge is a social web application that deals with the problem of Food Wastage.
+NoFoodWastage is a social web application that deals with the problem of Food Wastage.
 Our goal is to allow users to reduce food wastage and utilize it to end food hunger with.

 **website** https://nofoodwastage.herokuapp.com/